 News - the important thing about seeing or hearing the news is balance.
-Don't force children news or shield them from it.
+Don't force children to watch or hear news or shield them from it.
 Discourage overexposure, small doses of real life news are helpful, whereas large doses may have a negative impact on children.

-Questions - answer you children's questions truthfully and let them know the facts about the situation.
-It is common for children to have misunderstandings about traumatic events so encourage them to ask lots of questions, so you can correct any confusion.
-If you don't know the answer to a question they ask you, explain this to them and then find out the answer and let them know.
+Questions - answer your children's questions truthfully and let them know the facts about any situation.
+It is common for children to have misunderstandings about events so encourage them to ask questions, so you can correct any confusion.
+If you don't know the answer to a question they ask you, explain you don't know and then find out the answer and let them know.

 Support - make sure you are there to support your children and let them know they are safe and loved.

-Worry - let them know that it is normal to be concerned.
-Let them know that bad things can happen, but they don't happen very often, so they do not need to be scared.
+Worry - let them know that it is normal to worry and that bad things happen, but not very often, so they do not need to be scared.